angular-book/angular-book.github.io/docs/02-Angular-101/lab-installing-angular-cli.md

 :::

 We will install the Angular CLI globally.
 This means once the command installs successfully, you will have a new command (`ng`) on your path.
 The `ng` command is the entry-point to the Angular CLI.

+⚒️ Go to a shell and run the following command.
+This is a global command, so it doesn't matter what directory you are in.

 ```shell
 npm i -g @angular/cli